microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 Make sure that you set `fetch-depth` to 0 when checking out the vcpkg repository since you need the full repository's commit history for port versioning to work.

-Once this steps are completed you should have a vcpkg executable to work with.
+Once these steps are completed you should have a vcpkg executable to work with.

 ### Run vcpkg install to build your ports